-7.1.3.5.
+7.2.3.5.
 Income Trends

-Prior to the pandemic, PCPI correlated with the propensity to travel by air.
-Using inflation-adjusted dollars it is possible to compare PCPI growth from one period to the next.
-Figure 7.8 shows PCPI adjusted to 2009 dollars.
-Illinois has historically had a larger PCPI than the U.S.
+Using inflation-adjusted dollars it is possible to compare per capita income growth from one period to the next.
+Figure 7.8 shows per capita income adjusted to 2009 dollars.
+Illinois has historically had a larger per capita income than the U.S.

 Figure 7.8.
-Per Capita Personal Income, U.S. Versus Illinois, 2009 dollars
+Per Capita Income for U.S. and Illinois, 2009 dollars